|

 I prefer other options in town for food, so my recommendation would be to reserve a table an hour before sunset and grab a cocktail before heading somewhere else for dinner.
 If you do stay for dinner, the thin-crust pizzas are a pretty solid bet.

-Keep in mind: The sun sets around 5:30 pm year-round in Nosara, so a 4:30 – 5 PM booking is perfect for catching sunset here.
+Keep in mind: The sun sets typically between 5:30 PM – 6 PM year-round in Nosara, so a 4:30 – 5 PM booking is perfect for catching sunset and golden hour here.

 Here you can find authentic Italian food like pastas, pizza, fresh seafood and salad in a rustic garden setting.